 1).
 The OAS Enhancement Is Less Enticing Than CPP

 The actuarial adjustment you receive for deferring OAS to age 70 is much less than it is for deferred CPP to 70.
-It is just 36 percent compared to 42 percent.
+It is just 36% compared to 42% for CPP.
 That makes a big difference, considering you’re foregoing your pension for five years.
 You want to make sure it’s worthwhile.

 “When I compare the two side by side it really jumps out at you how there is a much greater incentive to deferring CPP than there is to defer OAS.
 This of course is due to the fact that there is a greater enhancement effect for CPP,” says Mr. Hector.

 Ignoring income and clawback concerns, it is best to take OAS at age 65 for someone who is going to die between 65 and 79 for OAS, but for CPP the range shrinks to 65 to 77.